vuestorefront/storefront-next13-boilerplate/GUIDE.md

 # Development Guide

-Welcome to the Vue Storefront Boilerplate for a [Next.js 13+](https://nextjs.org/) project!
+Welcome to the Vue Storefront Boilerplate for the [Next.js 13+](https://nextjs.org/) project!
 This guide will provide you with an overview of the project structure, tools, and best practices to help you get started quickly.

 ### Project Structure

 This Turborepo includes the following apps:

-- `server` - Vue storefront Middleware server
+- `server` - Vue Storefront Middleware server
-- `web` - A website site powered by Next.js
+- `web` - A web application powered by Next.js

 #### Server Middleware

-Server application is a core of a Vue Storefront application.
-It allows connecting services like E-commerce platform, CMS or Payment provider to your application.
+The server application is a core of a Vue Storefront application.
+It allows connecting services like E-commerce platform, CMS, or Payment providers to your application.

 ```shell